- Common Name(s):

-This native annual is a member of the Asteraceae or sunflower family and is a favorite of gardeners.
-It has deep green sandpapery, simple narrow leaves and it blooms profusley with happy yellow flowers from late summer to fall.
-Prune plants back in June for a bushier appearence when it blooms, but over all it is a low maintenance plant.
+Helianthus angustifolius, commonly called swamp sunflower or Narrow leaf sunflower, is a native annual member of the Asteraceae or sunflower family and is a favorite of gardeners.
+It has deep green sandpapery, simple narrow leaves and it blooms profusely with happy yellow flowers from late summer to fall.
+Prune plants back in June for a bushier appearance when it blooms, but overall it is a low maintenance plant.
 Narrow-leaf sunflowers are salt-tolerant and can tolerate water-logged soil so they are great for coastal gardens.
-Under ideal conditions it can become weedy spreading by undergound rhizomes.
+Under ideal conditions, it can become weedy spreading by underground rhizomes.
 Save seed from your favorite plants to plant next year.
 Plants grow very rapidly so there is no need to start seeds indoors.

 Seasons of Interest:

-Insects Diseases and Other Plant Problems: Caterpillars and beetles often chew on the foliage but seldom cause enough damage to warrent management.
+Insects Diseases and Other Plant Problems: Caterpillars and beetles often chew on the foliage but seldom cause enough damage to warrant management.
 Rust, leaf fungal spots and powdery mildew are somewhat common.
-Beacause stems can be flimsy, plants may need to be staked, especially if planted in a windy location.
+Because stems can be flimsy, plants may need to be staked, especially if planted in a windy location.